zcash/zcash/doc/book/src/user/deprecation.md

 Each feature in the lists below may be enabled by adding `-allowdeprecated=<feature>` to the CLI arguments when starting the node, or by adding an `allowdeprecated=<feature>` line to `zcash.conf`.

-### Disabled in 5.0.0

-The following features are disabled by default, and will be removed in release 5.3.0.

-  - `zcrawreceive` - The `zcrawreceive` RPC method is disabled.
-  - `zcrawjoinsplit` - The `zcrawjoinsplit` RPC method is disabled.
-  - `zcrawkeygen` - The `zcrawkeygen` RPC method is disabled.